blakemcbride/Kiss/README.md

 # KISS Web Application Full Stack Framework

-The KISS Framework is an application development framework for developing web-based business applications.
+The KISS Framework is a Java-based, full-stack application development framework for developing web-based business applications.
 KISS can also be used to build command-line utilities, and, in conjunction with [Electron](https://electronjs.org), desktop applications that are